rklimpel/MicroStation/README.md

 - Visual Studio Code with installed 'platformio-ide' Extension

 steps:
+- open `wifi-controller` root folder in visual studio code
+- platformio should index the project so you can build and `upload to esp8266 chip` via statusbar icons
-- open project root folder is visual studio code
+- open `main-controller` root folder in visual studio code
-- platformio should index the project so you can build and upload via statusbar icons
+- platformio should index the project so you can build and `upload to main controller board (arduino)` via statusbar icons